-The KitchenAid has a wide range of speed settings.
+The KitchenAid Artisan has a wide range of speed settings.
 The RPMs this machine can produce would have inferior products taking a walk across the countertop.
 Not so with this machine.
 KitchenAid's designs are well balanced and don't so much as shimmy, let alone walk around.
 The tolerances of the mixer's componentry limits squeaks, scrapes, and rattles.
 Moreover, the gap between the mixing attachment and the bowl is precise, resulting in less unmixed ingredients and minimal contact between the two.

 Given the high speeds and sturdy platform of the Artisan, we found the automatic slow start-up function to be quite useful.
 No matter what speed the mixer is set to, it will start at a low speed before slowly ramping up.
-This delay gives the user time to adjust the speed setting before the contents of the bowl are thrown across the kitchen.
+This delay gives the user time to adjust the speed setting before the bowl contents are thrown across the kitchen.
 The mixer also has a splash guard, but we found it to be ill-fitting.
 However, it is better than nothing for high-speed mixing wet ingredients.

-The Artisan excels in all other metrics, but falters here.
+The Artisan excels in all other metrics but falters here.
 Before going into the test details, we should first issue a caveat.
 We may have received a defective machine as we observed some inconsistencies in speed regulation that the other KitchenAid machines under review did not display.
 That said, the half cup of cream that we whipped splashed all over the bowl and, after 1 min 30 secs on high, rendered just 3/4 of a cup of whipped cream.
 This result is among the poorest in the class.
 Supporting the accuracy of the previous outcome, the cake sponge that we baked sagged noticeably in the middle.
 This outcome suggests that the egg whites contained insufficient air in the bubble matrix despite holding stiff peaks.

-There are a lot of ways to encourage dough to rise.
-You can just wait and let fermentation run its course, you can fold the dough, or you can knead it.
+There are a lot of ways to encourage the dough to rise.
+You can wait and let fermentation run its course, you can fold the dough, or you can knead it.
 All of these methods are working to develop gluten strands.
 Yes, gluten.
-The much misunderstood, much maligned group of proteins that creates cohesion and elasticity in what would otherwise be a goopy mix of flour and water.
+The much misunderstood, maligned group of proteins creates cohesion and elasticity in what would otherwise be a goopy mix of flour and water.
 When yeast is present in this medley, CO2 is produced.
 The stretchiness of the dough traps the CO2 and, viola, the dough rises.